 We did end up getting a photo.
 But it really made our day how excited that kid was to get in on the action.

-We enjoyed our day trip, the highlights were definitely the food, and some strange statues!
+We enjoyed our day trip, the highlights were definitely the food, and some of the interesting statues!